When is the Carabao Cup quarter-final draw?

 How can I watch it?

-Viewers in the United Kingdom can watch the match live on Sky Sports Main Event.
+Viewers in the United Kingdom can watch the match live on Sky Sports Main Event and News.
 Subscribers can stream via Sky Go.

 If you want to stream major sporting events while you are travelling or watching from abroad you’ll need a VPN.
 Get the best VPN deals in the UK.
 Viewers using a VPN need to make sure that they comply with any local regulations where they are, and also with the terms of their service provider.